faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 * We know that he could synthesize rubies from other material (consider these LDS scholars discussing how Joseph [generated the Book of Abraham text from Egyptian papyri](https://www.youtube.com/watch?v=tznpRR0Fos8)).
 * We know he was capable of [synthesizing emeralds](https://faenrandir.github.io/a_careful_examination/joseph-consulting-clarkes-commentary/).

-Finally, we find out that a number of researchers actually *have* [carefully analyzed the diamond](http://signaturebookslibrary.org/new-approaches-to-the-book-of-mormon/), and they find that it contains {{ link(text="the exact same kinds of contaminants as diamonds from the next county over", path="/bom-parallels-to-1800s-thought/") }}.
+Finally, we find out that a number of researchers actually *have* [carefully analyzed the diamond](http://signaturebookslibrary.org/new-approaches-to-the-book-of-mormon/), and they find that it contains [the exact same kinds of contaminants as diamonds from the next county over](/bom-parallels-to-1800s-thought/).
 The farmer stood to gain much from convincing others his diamond was naturally produced in his field, since others would then [buy the land from him](http://www.mrm.org/attempt-to-sell-copyright) in search of diamonds.

-It comes as no suprise that those who had lost their fortune buying land from the farmer refused to acknowledge the careful research of those who had {{ link(text="presented copious evidence that the diamond was a fake", path="/bom-parallels-to-1800s-thought/") }}.
+It comes as no suprise that those who had lost their fortune buying land from the farmer refused to acknowledge the careful research of those who had [presented copious evidence that the diamond was a fake](/bom-parallels-to-1800s-thought/).
 Those who had invested in the land tried to [discredit and belittle the researchers](https://www.youtube.com/watch?v=HkcS-v_DolQ), and they warned others to avoid their work because if it were true [it would only bring the investors feelings of darkness and gloom](https://www.youtube.com/watch?v=NSEsLtwKzvw) to think of all they had lost by trading their fortunes for synthetic diamonds of no special market value.

 ## Other Evidences That The Book Of Mormon Is Not Man-Made ("OtherEvidences")